ganeshj15/Logistic-Regression_IRIS/README.md

 3. Petal Length
 4. Petal Width

-Using above 4 features we will clasify a flower in one of the three categories,
+Using above 4 features we will classify a flower in one of the three categories,

 0. Setosa
 1. Versicolour